 “I was lucky to be part of a great research environment with supportive supervisors.
 I’ve established great networks, learnt high-end research and communication skills, and it really is great to be able to uncover and contribute new knowledge to the world of science.”

 Jaye describes the community of people who have supported her on her research journey as “an entire village”.

 “My success is a reflection and result of the example set by my parents and their years of hard work and sacrifice, my siblings and family (especially my nan in Samoa), brilliant supervisors and mentors, a supportive department, and a group of friends who have supported and kept up with me for much longer than any sane person should.”

 The next step in Jaye’s research career is a position at Variant Bio, a Seattle-based genomics company that aims to improve global health by studying the genetics of underrepresented individuals and populations with medically relevant traits.

 “I’d like to continue working on understanding Pacific and indigenous biology through the study of genetics – you know, a place where I can be useful.”

 Both Jaye and the Department of Biochemistry are very keen to see more Pasifika students follow in her footsteps.

-“While I am honoured to be Otago’s first Pacific PhD in Biochemistry, I most certainly hope I am not the last.
+“While I am honoured to be one of Otago’s first Pacific PhDs in Biochemistry, I most certainly hope I am not the last.
 There are not enough Pacific scientists.
 Not in academia and not in industry.
 So if you are a Pacific person passionate about science, making a difference, uncovering new knowledge, willing to learn high-end research skills and able to think critically, then I’d highly recommend doing a PhD.”